 Institutional aid is money provided directly by the college to the student.
 There are over 400 colleges and universities using the CSS Profile, the majority of which are private schools.
 All eight Ivy League universities use the information on the applicant’s CSS Profile in their financial aid award calculations.
 Therefore, it is important to visit each school’s financial aid website to verify whether they require applicants to submit the CSS Profile.

+What is merit-based aid?
 Typically, you are automatically considered for merit scholarships once you apply to the college, and, if required, submit your FAFSA and/or CSS Profile.
 However, schools may require an additional essay or other supplemental materials to be considered for certain merit scholarships.
+This is why it’s important to know how to write an essay for scholarships.
+You may even need to submit letters of recommendation.

-Some merit scholarships may also have more defined eligibility criteria such as GPA and test score requirements, or they may be limited to students from certain geographical areas, underrepresented communities, or students who will be pursuing studies in a particular field.
+Some merit scholarships may also have more defined eligibility criteria, such as GPA and test score requirements, or they may be limited to students from certain geographical areas, underrepresented communities, or students who will be pursuing studies in a particular field.
 For example, some merit scholarships may be reserved for engineering students, while others may be limited to applicants from the state where the school is located.
-Keep in mind that certain colleges, such as Boston University and USC, require students to submit their applications at an earlier deadline in order to be considered for merit scholarships.
+Keep in mind that certain colleges, such as Boston University and USC, require students to submit their applications at an earlier deadline to be considered for merit scholarships.
+So try to submit your FAFSA and CSS profile as soon as possible.

 Do Ivy League universities offer merit scholarships?

-Colleges and universities who meet 100% of demonstrated financial need are committed to providing the financial aid necessary for you to attend their school.
+Colleges and universities that meet 100% of demonstrated financial needs are committed to providing the financial aid necessary for you to attend their school.
 Using the financial information provided on your FAFSA and/or CSS profile, they determine how much your family can contribute to your college education (Expected Family Contribution or EFC), compare it to the cost of attendance (COA), and meet the rest of your financial need through awarding grants, scholarships, and/or loans.
-Schools such as Amherst, Yale, and Harvard are committed to meeting 100% of demonstrated need with no loans as part of their award packages.
+Schools such as Amherst, Yale, and Harvard are committed to meeting 100% of demonstrated needs with no loans as part of their award packages.

-It is important to submit your college application along with the FAFSA and/or CSS profile in order for your financial need to be evaluated.
+It is important to submit your college application along with the FAFSA and/or CSS profile for your financial need to be evaluated.
 Many schools offer robust financial aid award packages that include need-based aid and/or merit scholarships.
+You may also qualify for work-study and be able to get a job on campus to help cover some of your remaining expenses.